aws-samples/busy-engineers-encryption-sdk/docs/index.rst

 * :ref:`Exercise 2` - Add KMS encryption to the example application
 * :ref:`Exercise 3` - Add encryption using the AWS Encryption SDK
 * :ref:`Exercise 4` - Add caching to the example application
+* :ref:`Exercise 5` - Using multiple Master Keys for encryption

 Bonus Tasks
 ***********